evil-mad/politicians-to-poop/README.md

 * You are temporarily overloaded by the amount of poop that the candidates sling at one another
 * For humor's sake.

+Please note that no judgement upon any of the named individuals, nor their platforms, parties, or beliefs is implied or intended.
+We are offering an equal-opportunity text replacement tool, for the good of all humanity.

 Installation